Collin Morikawa Profile

 His 2020 PGA Championship win made him just the fourth golfer to win the Major before his 24th birthday.

-When Morikawa was paired with Tiger Woods at 2020 Farmers Insurance Open, he became the first player to be paired with the legend on the PGA Tour who was born after Woods turned professional.
+He was paired with Tiger Woods at 2020 Farmers Insurance Open, becoming the first player to be paired with the legend on the PGA Tour who was born after Woods turned professional.

 And when he won the 2021 WGC-Workday Championship at The Concession by three shots he also became the first player, other than Woods, to land a WGC title and a Major Championship before his 25th birthday.